TahroO/Pyrat/README.md

 A Mario - styled platformer with included editor built in pygame

-I am followed a tutorial for this
+I followed a tutorial for this

 https://youtu.be/qYomF9p_SYM?si=2ArcUw0GJ4ocYP7E